American HQ, English culture and a global network? What else lies behind the Gates?

-The day involves a group exercise followed by an informal presentation in which “all have the opportunity to speak,” Two tells us.
+The day involves a group exercise followed by an informal presentation in which “all have the opportunity to speak,” the graduate recruitment team tells us.
 We say take the hint: get talking.
 A written test and reasoning tests are part of the day.

 The final stage of the training contract application involves an interview with two partners, followed by an individual exercise with HR.
 After that, HR “gathers together all the information it has on each candidate,” and it's decision time.

 “We want our trainees to have a fairly entrepreneurial view of things, to like and enjoy new challenges.
-An individual who isn't phased by that does quite well,” says Griffiths.
-“At the same time, clients expect you to come up with fairly novel solutions to their problems, and that requires an imagination.
+An individual who isn't phased by that does quite well,” Griffiths adds.
+“Clients expect you to come up with fairly novel solutions to their problems, and that requires an imagination.
 You can't get such solutions from textbooks.”

-Interview with training principal and London office head Tony Griffiths
+Interview with Europe and Middle East managing partner Tony Griffiths

 One New Change,